 Non-Academic Entry Requirements

-All places on Nursing, Midwifery, Radiography, ODP and Paramedic Science are subject to attendance at a Selection Day, satisfactory occupational health check, and a satisfactory enhanced Disclosure and Barring Service (DBS) check (previously CRB).
+All places on professional health courses e.g. Nursing, Midwifery, Paramedic Science etc, are subject to successful attendance at a Selection Day, satisfactory occupational health check, and a satisfactory enhanced Disclosure and Barring Service (DBS) check.

 You must hold a valid DBS certificate which is registered with the Online Update Service for the entire duration of your course.
 You are also required to sign an online consent form to allow the University DBS Team and your placement providers to carry out any checks as necessary for the purpose of your course using the Online Update Service.